Only Fools (Never Fall in Love)

 "Only Fools (Never Fall in Love)" is a song by British singer Sonia.
 It was produced by Nigel Wright for Sonia's second studio album, Sonia (1991).
 The song was written by Tony Hiller, who had success in the 1970s as manager for Brotherhood of Man, and one-time member Barry Upton.
-This song was released in May 1991 as the album's first single, and was a top ten hit in the United Kingdom and Ireland.
+The song was released in May 1991 by label I.Q. as the album's first single and became a top-10 hit in the United Kingdom and Ireland.

 Background and writing

-Co-writer Barry Upton commented that he'd initially written the song with Diana Ross in mind, but Sonia's A&R man, Simon Cowell heard the song and took it for her.
+Co-writer Barry Upton commented that he had initially written the song with Diana Ross in mind, but Sonia's A&R man, Simon Cowell heard the song and took it for her.
 After the single's success, Upton was keen to work with her directly, but Cowell prevented this.